ovh/docs/pages/bare_metal_cloud/dedicated_servers/rescue_mode/guide.en-gb.md

 ### Windows Rescue

-For servers running a Windows operating system, in addition to the `rescue-customer`{.action} rescue, you can choose the `WinRescue`{.action} rescue (see the [guide section below](#windowsrescue)).
-Note that only password authentication is available with this type of rescue.
+For servers running a Windows operating system, in addition to the `rescue-customer`{.action} mode, you can choose the option `WinRescue`{.action} (see the [guide section below](#windowsrescue)).
+Note that only password authentication is available with this type of rescue mode.

 Specify an alternative email address below if you do *not* want the login credentials sent to your customer account's primary address.